cjvillar/amazon-pie-scrapper/README.md

 # Amazon-Pie-Scrapper
 ![action_working](https://github.com/cjvillar/amazon-pie-scrapper/actions/workflows/node.js.yml/badge.svg)

+Check out todays prices [Here!](https://www.cjvillarreal.com/amazon-pie-scrapper/pie_price.json)

 This project uses the Puppeteer Node library to  get the price of Raspberry Pi 4s scrapped from amazon (US).
 Not really usefull but this is to test out automation with GitHub Actions.
-As I discover things to try I will implement them here!
+As I discover things to try them out!

 ## Installation